-- May precipitate in calcium solutions.

-- Alkalization of urine may increase half-lives of certain drugs.

-- Vasopressors may be deactivated.
+- If administering in same IV/IO line with calcium, flush IV/IO line with at least 10 mL of fluid between medications. - Alkalization of urine may increase half-lives of certain drugs. - Vasopressors may be deactivated.

 Dosage and Administration: 8.4% sodium bicarbonate solution